cmosher01/threatbase/docs/_extras/mtour.md

 # Minor Threat Tour

-This is the original gig schedule I received from Nui Hansgen.
+This is the original gig schedule I received from Nuit Hansgen.

   WHEN   |        CITY        |         VENUE          |   Tape?   |                WITH                | have/ask
 -------- | ------------------ | ---------------------- | --------- | ---------------------------------- | --------